oplS17projects/RCat/README.md

 >We will be using symbolic differentiation to evaluate procedures associated with the object, ie when we call our scanner we pass to it an IP, a list of ports and a list of protocols.
 These arguments will be evaluated within the context of the machine object; passing a 't' signifies that we will be doing TCP, passing '(80) will scan a single port vs '(1 80) two ports vs '(1 - 80) range of ports

 ### External Technologies
-Our project will depend on the ability to connect with systems dynamically at run time to produce results that are individual to that system.
+>Our project will depend on the ability to connect with systems at run time to store the results that are individual to that system.
 Sure, we could scan localhost, but what is the fun in that?

 ### Data Sets or other Source Materials
 >If you will be working with existing data, where will you get those data from?
 (Dowload from a website?
 Access in a database?
 Create in a simulation you will build? ...)